 Here, she tackles the five most common reasons we feel fatigued so often, and tells us how to combat them.

 Sleep regulates our hormones, particularly melatonin.
 As adults, we need seven to nine hours of restful sleep per night.
 Our quality of sleep can be compromised by several factors, including caffeine, chronic pain, stress, hot flashes, electronics and thrashing or snoring partners.

 “The solution is good sleep hygiene,” she says.
 “The bedroom is for two things only: sleeping and sex.
 Eating, studying, working, watching TV or using electronics all need to be done in another room.”

 Long periods of inactivity can increase the feeling of fatigue.
 Movement boosts our metabolism and energy levels.
 It also improves our circadian rhythms, reduces stress hormones and helps to change our body composition by increasing muscle and reducing fat.

 “Did you know that those of us who exercise crave healthier foods?”
 Dr. Sundsmo asks.
 “It’s true.
 I recommend that you take 10,000 steps per day or do 30-plus minutes of cardio five or six days a week.”

 It can be hard to have good nutrition in a fast-paced lifestyle.
 Our busy schedules and limited time can lead to irregular or skipped meals, which can cause binge-eating along with carbohydrate and sugar cravings.
 Unfortunately, missed meals and a high-carb, high-fat diet can lead to insulin resistance and deficiency; iron and vitamin D deficiency; acid reflux; diabetes; and poor sleep quality.

-“We all need protein and complex carbohydrates to sustain our energy levels,” says Dr. Lynch.
+“We all need protein and complex carbohydrates to sustain our energy levels,” says Dr. Sundsmo.
 “We need well-balanced diets with vegetables, fruits and natural, non-processed foods for valuable vitamins and nutrients.”